Scroobius Pip: 2011: Distraction Pieces

 Distraction Pieces is the second solo album by Scroobius Pip released in the UK on his own Speech Development Records and in the US on Strange Famous Records.
 Released on 19 September 2011, the album entered and peaked at No. 35 on the UK albums chart.
 Produced by Yila and Worgie, the record sees Scroobius Pip's lyrical dexterity and acclaimed blend of rap meets spoken-word play out across a collision of punk, rock and hip hop production.

 Collaborators include Travis Barker of Blink-182, Danny Lohner aka Renholder of Nine Inch Nails, Sage Francis, XL Records boss Richard Russell, P.O.S, Zane Lowe, Aupheus, B. Dolan, Steve Mason of The Beta Band and Natasha Fox, who provides the vocals for "Feel It", a cover of Scroobius Pip's favourite Kate Bush song.

 Other releases

 2010: Poetry in (e) Motion

 Poetry in (e) Motion is a collection of Scroobius Pip's poems illustrated by artists recruited via his MySpace page.
 The book was published in hardback on 26 March 2010 by Titan Books.

 In 2007, Scroobius Pip put a shortlist of his poems up on MySpace and asked artists and illustrators to submit their interpretations.
 The only rule was that the poem had to be included in the artwork, in full and unabridged.
 Within the first few days he had received a small but passionate response.
 This number grew over the following year, resulting in hundreds of submissions from all over the world.

-Opening with a foreword by Nick Frost, Poetry in (e) Motion sees nine of Pip's poems illustrated by his fans with an impressive range of styles inspired by everything from street art, tattoos and crime noir movies.
+Opening with a foreword by Nick Frost, Poetry in (e) Motion sees nine of Pip's poems illustrated by his fans with a range of styles inspired by everything from street art, tattoos and crime noir movies.